 11. Frequently Asked Questions (FAQs)

-Experienced Restaurant Managers who want to gain specialist skills and take on advanced roles can consider completing an Advanced Diploma of Hospitality Management (Commercial Cookery) or an Advanced Diploma of Hospitality Management (Food and Beverage) to pursue the below-specialized roles:
+Experienced Restaurant Managers who want to gain specialist skills and take on advanced roles can consider completing an Advanced Diploma of Hospitality Management (Commercial Cookery) or an Advanced Diploma of Hospitality Management (Food and Beverage) to pursue the below-specialised roles:

 Internet Cafe Manager